-We recommend that the habitat model described therein be used to track and report Sonoma tree vole habitat and connectivity by watershed unit on a periodic basis, and along with accompanying conservation measures, the results used to evaluate the effectiveness of the HCP.
+We have previously recommended that the habitat model described therein be used to track and report Sonoma tree vole habitat by watershed or sustainability unit (SU) on a periodic basis.
 At the time the attached manuscript was developed, only a subset of HRC watersheds, including the Mattole, had forest inventory data available for analysis.
-The property-wide forest inventory was completed in 2014.
-Final results for the entire property were not available in time to run the habitat model in time for this report.
-We recommend reporting on the habitat model results for all HRC covered lands during 2016, or in the 2016 annual report, and update the information every five to ten years thereafter.
+The property-wide forest inventory was completed in 2014, and final results for all SUs that could be used to run the model were finalized in 2016.